themlstudent/100DaysofMachineLearning/Dimensionality Reduction/Readme.md

 <li>t-distributed Stochastic Neighbor Embedding (t-SNE).</li>

 The features in the projection often have little relationship with the original columns, e.g. they do not have column names, which can be confusing to beginners.

+## Tips for Dimensionality Reduction

+There is no best technique for dimensionality reduction and no mapping of techniques to problems.

+Instead, the best approach is to use systematic controlled experiments to discover what dimensionality reduction techniques, when paired with your model of choice, result in the best performance on your dataset.

+Typically, linear algebra and manifold learning methods assume that all input features have the same scale or distribution.
+This suggests that it is good practice to either normalize or standardize data prior to using these methods if the input variables have differing scales or units.